Monday, December 15, 2025

 Conclusion

 Is it worth paying a premium for a Herman Miller chair?
-For those on a budget, it isn’t.
-In 2023, back support for long periods of sitting isn’t expensive.
+For many people, the answer is no.

 Herman Miller ergonomic chair review